x00tex/hackTheBox/Boxes/linux/Retired/time/README.md

   *this server using Jackson library for deserializing JSONs*

-**vulnerability :** deserialization vulnerability CVE-2019-12384
+**vulnerability :** de-serialization vulnerability CVE-2019-12384

 **Jackson gadgets - Anatomy of a vulnerability** doyensec.com [Report](https://blog.doyensec.com/2019/07/22/jackson-gadgets.html)

-*an attacker may leverage this deserialization vulnerability to trigger attacks such as Server-Side Request Forgery (SSRF) and remote code execution.*
+*an attacker may leverage this de-serialization vulnerability to trigger attacks such as Server-Side Request Forgery (SSRF) and remote code execution.*

 * **attack**